대수적 위상수학

 The main theorem of this post is the following.

-Theorem 3 (Acyclic models theorem) Let \((\mathcal{A},\mathcal{M})\) be a category with models, and let \(F_\bullet, G_\bullet:\mathcal{A}\rightarrow \Ch_{\geq0}(\lMod{A})\) be functors with \(F_\bullet\) free on \(\mathcal{M}\) and \(G_\bullet\) acyclic on \(\mathcal{M}\).
+Theorem 3 (Acyclic models theorem) Let a category with models \((\mathcal{A},\mathcal{M})\) and two functors \(F_\bullet, G_\bullet:\mathcal{A}\rightarrow \Ch_{\geq0}(\lMod{A})\) be given, and suppose \(F_\bullet\) is free on \(\mathcal{M}\) and \(G_\bullet\) is acyclic on \(\mathcal{M}\).
 Then for any natural transformation

 \[f(-)_0:H_0(F(-)) \Rightarrow H_0(G(-))\]